 The British Silver Britannia page gives more information about the coins and allows you to compare current prices.

-British Silver Lunar coins are struck out of 99.9% fine silver since 2014.
+This gold and silver coin series that is known as the Shengxiào Collection started in 2014 and is scheduled to end in 2025.
+The silver version of the coins is struck out of 99.9% fine silver.
 The reverse side of the coins changes each year, always depicting the Chinese zodiac animal for that year of issuance.
 The same depicted design also appears on that year's gold version of the coins.
 The Royal Mint currently issues the coins in the three denominations of 1 oz (both brilliant uncirculated and proof coins), 5 oz (only proof coins) and 1 kg (only proof coins).
-Gilded Silver Lunar coins also exist.
-Annual mintages of the silver version of the British Shengxiao Lunar coins far exceed those of the gold version.
-This coin series is scheduled to end in 2025.
+A gilded version of the coins also exist.
+Annual mintage numbers of the British Silver Lunar coins far exceed those of the gold version.

 The British Silver Lunar page gives more information about the coins and allows you to compare current prices.